SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 allow us to specify exactly the software that we want to run inside our VMs.
 However, you should already have run into two problems with containers

-* Building process can take a lot of time
+* The building process can take a lot of time
 * Docker images can be large

 For this reason, we want to move both the building process and the storage of images to the cloud.
-In GCP the two services that we are going to use for this is called [Cloud Build](https://cloud.google.com/build) for building the containers in the cloud and [Artifact registry](https://cloud.google.com/artifact-registry) for storing the images afterwards.
+In GCP the two services that we are going to use for this are called [Cloud Build](https://cloud.google.com/build) for building the containers in the cloud and [Artifact registry](https://cloud.google.com/artifact-registry) for storing the images afterward.

 ### ❔ Exercises

-For the purpose of these exercise I recommend that you start out with a dummy version of some code to make sure that the building process do not take too long.
-You are more than free to **fork** [this repository](https://github.com/SkafteNicki/gcp_docker_example).
-The repository contains a simple python script that does image classification using sklearn.
-The docker images for this application are therefore going to be substantially faster to build and smaller in size than the images we are used to that uses Pytorch.
+In these exercises, I recommend that you start with a dummy version of some code to make sure that the building process does not take too long.
+Below is a simple Python script that does image classification using Sklearn, together with the corresponding `requirements.txt` file and `Dockerfile`.

+??? example "Python script"

+    ```python linenums="1" title="main.py"
+    --8<-- "s6_the_cloud/exercise_files/main.py
+    ```

+??? example "requirements.txt"

+    ```txt
+    --8<-- "s6_the_cloud/exercise_files/requirements.txt
+    ```

+??? example "Dockerfile"

+    ```dockerfile
+    --8<-- "s6_the_cloud/exercise_files/Dockerfile
+    ```
+The docker images for this application are therefore going to be substantially faster to build and smaller in size than the images we are used to that use Pytorch.

 1. Start by enabling the service: `Google Artifact Registry API` and `Google Cloud Build API`.
-This can be done through the web side (by searching for the services) or can also be enabled from the terminal:
+This can be done through the web site (by searching for the services) or can also be enabled from the terminal:

     ```bash
     gcloud services enable artifactregistry.googleapis.com
     gcloud services enable cloudbuild.googleapis.com
     ```

-2. First step is creating an artifact repository in the cloud.
-You can either do this through the UI or using gcloud in the command line.
+2. The first step is creating an artifact repository in the cloud.
+You can either do this through the UI or using `gcloud` in the command line.

     === "UI"